chrisrbmn/workstationbuilder/README.md

 ## Issues

-- Curl not installing into custom path
+- ~~Curl not installing into custom path - no longer needed, as comes from w10 1803 and newer by default.~~
-- lockhunter not installing into custom path
+- ~~lockhunter not installing into custom path~~
-- openssl not installing into custom path
+- ~~openssl not installing into custom path~~
 - ~~nodejs not installing into custom path~~
 - ~~python3 not installing into custom path~~
-- terraform not installing into custom path
+- ~~terraform not installing into custom path~~
-- wget not installing into custom path
+- ~~wget not installing into custom path~~
-- Auto Reboot does work.
+- ~~Auto Reboot does work.
 Manually rebooting is a workaround.
-Script will pick up where it left off.
+Script will pick up where it left off. - may be fixed by ordering windows updates first~~
-- HyperV not installing
+- ~~HyperV not installing~~